Geringer, J. Michael (Mike)

 - B.S. in Business Administration (with High Distinction), Entrepreneurship and Small Business, Indiana University (Bloomington)

-Dr. Geringer’s teaching, research, and consulting interests have focused on issues of international strategy, joint ventures and cooperative alliances, mergers and acquisitions, venture creation and nurturance, the strategic management of human and other core resources, and organizational structure and control.
+Dr. Geringer’s teaching, research, and consulting interests have focused on issues of international strategy, International business and management, international market entry, joint ventures and cooperative alliances, mergers and acquisitions, venture creation and nurturance, the strategic management of human and other core resources, and organizational structure and control.

 Dr. Geringer is the first College of Business faculty member to receive Ohio University’s prestigious Presidential Research Scholar Award.
 He received the inaugural Research Impact Award from Ohio’s University’s College of Business as well as 12 "best paper" awards from various scholarly organizations, including the George and Sara McCune Best Paper Award from the journal Group and Organization Management and the Decade Award for most influential article from Journal of International Business Studies.
 He received the University Distinguished Scholar Award and the University Distinguished Teacher Award from Cal Poly, as well as the first International Educator Award.
 He received the Faculty Excellence Award and the Distinguished Teacher Award from the Orfalea College of Business.
 He was recognized as the Highest Rated Professor at Bond University in Australia and for the MBA cohorts of the Global School of Business in South Africa.
 He received the Best Professor of the Year Awards from the Korean Executive MBA Program and multiple times from the WSB University/Poznan School of Banking’s Executive MBA program in Poland.
 He received the Outstanding Professor Award from the Helsinki School of Economics and was appointed as the Saastamoinen Foundation Chair for the Helsinki School of Economics.
 He has also received multiple Lifetime Achievement Awards for his leadership, research, teaching, and service activities during his career.